Olive (Tree)

 • Coughing and throat irritation

-Cross-reactivity occurs between olive and other members of the Oleaceae family, including ash and privet.
-Individuals with olive pollen allergies may also experience Oral Allergy Syndrome (OAS), causing itching of the mouth and throat when consuming certain fruits such as peaches, pears, and cherries.
-The relationship between olive pollen allergy and reactions to olive fruit or oil is complex and varies between individuals.
+There’s cross-reactivity with other Oleaceae family members, including ash and privet.
+Some people experience Oral Allergy Syndrome (OAS) with peaches, pears, and cherries.
+The relationship between olive pollen allergy and reactions to olive fruit or oil is complex and varies between individuals — having a pollen allergy doesn’t necessarily mean you’ll react to the food.

 Typical Pollination Period

-• Mediterranean regions: Typically from mid-April to the end of June, with peak pollen levels occurring between May and June
+• Mediterranean regions: Mid-April to late June, with peak levels in May and June

-• Other regions: Timing varies based on local climate, generally occurring in late spring to early summer in areas where olives are cultivated
+• Other regions: Late spring to early summer where olives are cultivated

 Geographic Distribution

-• Mediterranean basin: Native and extensively cultivated in countries including Spain, Italy, Greece, Turkey, and North Africa
+• Mediterranean basin: Native and extensively cultivated in Spain, Italy, Greece, Turkey, and North Africa

-• Other regions: Cultivated in suitable climates including California, Australia, South Africa, Chile, and Argentina
+• Other regions: Cultivated in California, Australia, South Africa, Chile, and Argentina where climates are suitable

-• Be aware of cross-reactivity with ash and privet pollen
+• Watch for cross-reactions with ash and privet pollen

 Learn More